 DON’T BE AFRAID OF THE DARK (1973)

 I saw this 70s TV movie horror classic as a kid when it first aired and it scared the heck out of me.
 I had trouble sleeping thinking the tiny demons from the film were under my bed and waiting to get me.
-Now, upon revisiting it, I do still feel it still has some creepy sequences but some problems too.
+Now, upon revisiting it, I do still feel it still has some creepy sequences, but some problems too.

 The story has a young couple, Alex and Sally (Jim Hutton and Kim Darby) inheriting an old house that has been in Sally’s family for years.
 Sally notices the fireplace in the cellar is bricked up and the door used to remove the ash is bolted shut.
 Her inquiries to family handyman Mr. Harris (William Demarest) are met with vague warnings to leave well enough alone.
 Of course Sally fails to heed and opens the door and unknowingly unleashes 3 goblin-like creatures into her home who intend to do her great harm.
 Worse still, no one believes her when she starts to see the creepy little beings who want the pretty young woman to become one of their own.
 Can Sally save herself before the creatures get her, or her husband has her committed?

 From a script by Nigel McKeand, Don’t Be afraid Of The Dark is very well directed by John Newland, who got his experience with all things spooky directing and hosting the classic One Step Beyond TV show.
 He gives the film some really creepy atmosphere and along with cinematographer Andrew Jackson gets really effective use out of the big old house that serves as it’s primary location.
 The little demons and their eerie whispering are very effective even now and after all these years they still give you the creeps despite being fairly simple in their design…like little prune headed apes.
 Basically they are three little people in suits (Tamara De Treaux, Patty Maloney and Felix Silla, to be exact) filmed on large sets to make them look small and it’s simple and effective.
 Also effective is keeping the creatures origins a mystery.
 They seem to have been there since the house was built claiming anyone who releases them from their imprisonment.
-In this case the air of mystery works.
-The film has some nice suspense especially in it’s last act and a very unsettling ending that still stays with you.
+In this case, the air of mystery works.
+The film has some nice suspense, especially in it’s last act and a very unsettling ending that still stays with you.
 Add Billy Goldenberg’s chilling score and you have a very effective little horror…though not perfect…

 Where the film fails somewhat is in it’s the human characters.
 Kim Darby is just bland as the object of the demon’s attention.
-Sure we have sympathy for her as no one believes she’s being haunted and terrorized, but the actress seems very monotoned most of the time.
+Sure we have sympathy for her, as no one believes she’s being haunted and terrorized, but the actress seems very monotone most of the time.
 It’s hard to really become endeared or concerned for her.
 Jim Hutton is livelier as her husband, but he’s written like such a jerk that you can’t stand him, so he elicits very little sympathy when he finally realizes his wife may really be in danger.
 And my biggest problem is with William Demarest’s handyman.
 His performance is fine, he’s a little hammy, but it suits the material.
 The character claims to only know something isn’t right with the house, but not too many details.
 Yet, when in the basement and he encounters the creatures, they talk to him like they know him and he responds as if he knows them, too.
 It’s never clarified.
 Is he hiding something?
-Even when the husband comes to him later for answers, he never mentions his encounter or that he knows exactly was going on.
+Even when the husband comes to him later for answers, he never mentions his encounter, or that he knows exactly was going on.
 He again gives vague details that there is something in the house that he thinks claimed Sally’s grandfather and he now might be one of them.
-But he is never clear though his ‘talk’ with the little monsters indicates he knows a lot more then he ever tells.
+But he is never clear, though his ‘talk’ with the little monsters indicates he knows a lot more than he ever tells.
 If he’s going to warn them and save Sally’s life, why not tell them everything?
 Also there is a sequence in the last act where a friend of Sally’s is locked outside the house by the fiends and there are a few shots that are in daylight when the sequence clearly takes place after dark.
 Whoops!

-3 and 1/2 goblins!
+Rated 3 and 1/2 (out of 4) goblins!